rustomax/rust-iterators/README.md

 // output: 10 9 8 7 6 5 4 3 2 1 0
 ```

-Another common iterator adapter, `map()`, applies a closure to each element, and returns the resulting iterator.
+Another common iterator adaptor, `map()`, applies a closure to each element, and returns the resulting iterator.
 Here is an example of an iterator that produces a sequence of squares of numbers from `1` to `10`:

 ```rust
 for i in (1..11).map(|x| x * x) {